dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/govern/model-versions.md

 When you make updates to a model's source code—its logical definition, in SQL or Python, or related configuration—dbt can [compare your project to previous state](project-state), enabling you to rebuild only models that have changed, and models downstream of a change.
 In this way, it's possible to develop changes to a model, quickly test in CI, and efficiently deploy into production—all coordinated via your version control system.

-**Versioned models are different.** Defining model `versions` is appropriate when there are people, systems, and processes beyond your team's control, inside or outside of dbt.
+**Versioned models are different.** Defining model `versions` is appropriate when people, systems, and processes beyond your team's control, inside or outside of dbt, depend on your models.
 You can neither simply go migrate them all, nor break their queries on a whim.
-You need to do my part by offering a migration path, with clear diffs and deprecation dates.
+You need to offer a migration path, with clear diffs and deprecation dates.

 Multiple versions of a model will live in the same code repository at the same time, and be deployed into the same data environment simultaneously.
 This is similar to how web APIs are versioned: Multiple versions are live simultaneously, two or three, and not more).
 Over time, newer versions come online, and older versions are sunsetted .